 Fourth Incarnation: Dholton Wang-gi Dorje

 I bow and pray at the feet of Dholton Wang-gi Dorje

 Who through having accomplished the cultivation of mind

 In the galaxy of stars of practitioners in the practice lineage.

-Dholton Wang-gi Dorje was born to a Tantric Practitioner Rinchen Dorje into the household of Tshur in Dhol area of Tibet.
+Dholton Wang-gi Dorje was born to Tantric practitioner Rinchen Dorje into the household of Tshur in Dhol area of Tibet.
 Just on hearing the name of the great Master Marpa, he generated deep unwavering faith and set forth to receive teachings from Master Marpa.
 He received Hey-Vajra and Guhyasamaja initiations with whole generation and completion stages instruction from him.
-He successfully completed his studies and perfected in the superior teachings, he became one of the most accomplished teacher.
-He was the Master beyond comparison to the many self-acclaimed meditation masters of Tibet.
+He successfully completed his studies and, perfected in the superior teachings, he became one of the most accomplished teachers.
+He was the master beyond comparison to the many self-acclaimed meditation masters of Tibet.